Audio Attacks and Defenses against AED Systems -- A Practical Study: Introduction

-Given the several critical applications of AED systems, we chose a home security scenario, where we would deploy an AED system for constantly monitoring the environment for suspicious events, e.g., if a dog is barking, a window glass is broken, or a gunshot is fired.
+Given the several critical applications of AED systems, we focus on a home security scenario, where we would deploy an AED system for constantly monitoring the environment for suspicious events, e.g., a window glass is broken, or a gunshot is fired.
 In our threat model, such AED system is deployed in a physical world, e.g., as part of a home security system, and the adversary, while attempting to cause harm, aims to prevent the AED system to correctly detect and classify the sound events.
-For that purpose, the adversary generates some noise (e.g., background noise or white noise) which can add perturbations to the audio being captured by the AED system.
+For this purpose, the adversary generates some noise (e.g., background noise or white noise) which can add perturbations to the audio being captured by the AED system.
 This threat model would demand effort and planning by the attacker, however we consider it to be feasible.
 For example, in the Mandalay Bay Hotel attack~\cite{nytimesPlan2017}, the shooter had been preparing for the attack for several months.
 We believe that if this was done in a hotel scenario, such tempering planning can also be reproduced in a less scrutinized, more vulnerable home scenario.
-For instance, it is not a stretch to envision a scenario where a home burglar could plan for days, weeks or even months in advance on how to deploy attacks against a known audio-based home security system.
+For instance, it is not a stretch to envision a scenario where a home burglar could plan for days or weeks in advance on how to deploy attacks against a known audio-based home security system.